Nazi boycott of Jewish businesses

+The Nazi boycott of Jewish businesses (Judenboykott) was a nationwide boycott on various commercial establishments such as shops, warehouses, banks, doctor's offices, law firms, and notaries across Germany on 1 April 1933.
+It was an early governmental action against the Jews of Germany by the new National Socialist government, and was claimed to be a defensive reaction to the anti-Nazi boycott the prior month.

+The boycott was largely unsuccessful, taking place over a single Saturday, due to which most Jewish businesses were closed for Sabbath.
+Throughout the day, SA and SS blocked entry to businesses, vandalising and looting several storefronts, as well as physically assaulting several Jewish business owners and those suspected of buying from them.
+The boycott unofficially ended the same evening and placed on hold for three days.
+As the German population continued to use Jewish businesses during this break, the action was disengaged prematurely.

-It was an early governmental action against the Jews of Germany by the new National Socialist government, which culminated in the "Final Solution".
-It was a state-managed campaign of ever-increasing harassment, arrests, systematic pillaging, forced transfer of ownership to Nazi Party activists (managed by the Chamber of Commerce), and ultimately murder of Jewish business owners.
+Although functionally a failure, the boycott revealed the intent of the Nazis to undermine the viability of Jews in Germany and considered a first step in the Final Solution.
+It was the first major step in what would become a state-managed campaign of ever-increasing harassment, arrests, systematic pillaging, forced transfer of ownership to Nazi Party activists (managed by the Chamber of Commerce), and ultimately murder of Jewish business owners.
 In Berlin alone, there were 50,000 Jewish-owned businesses.

 Earlier boycotts

 Antisemitism in Germany grew increasingly pervasive after the First World War and was most prevalent in the universities.
 By 1921, the German student union Deutscher Hochschulring barred Jews from membership.
 Since the bar was racial, it included Jews who had converted to Christianity.
 The bar was challenged by the government, leading to a referendum in which 76% of the student members voted for the exclusion.

 At the same time, Nazi newspapers began agitating for a boycott of Jewish businesses, and anti-Jewish boycotts became a regular feature of 1920s regional German politics with right-wing German parties becoming closed to Jews.

 From 1931 to 1932, SA Brownshirt thugs physically prevented customers from entering Jewish shops, windows were systematically smashed and Jewish shop owners threatened.
 During the Christmas holiday season of 1932, the central office of the Nazi party organized a nationwide boycott.
 In addition, German businesses, particularly large organizations like banks, insurance companies, and industrial firms such as Siemens, increasingly refused to employ Jews.
 Many hotels, restaurants and cafes banned Jews from entering and the resort island of Borkum banned Jews anywhere on the island.

 Such behavior was common in pre-war Europe; however in Germany, it reached new heights.